HireAbo/awesome-interview-questions-5000-jobs/Library and Information Science/Records Management/Healthcare Records Manager.md

 Welcome to the Healthcare Records Manager Interview Preparation !
 This resource is designed to help you ace your Healthcare Records Manager interviews with confidence.

+Library and Information Science (LIS) is a field that encompasses the management, organization, and dissemination of information in various formats.
+Within LIS, Records Management focuses specifically on the systematic control and administration of records throughout their lifecycle.
+One specific career path within Records Management is that of a Healthcare Records Manager.
+This role is crucial in healthcare settings, where the proper management and maintenance of patient records is essential.
+A Healthcare Records Manager is responsible for ensuring the accuracy, confidentiality, and accessibility of healthcare records.
+They oversee the implementation and maintenance of electronic health record systems, develop policies and procedures, train staff on record management practices, and ensure compliance with legal and regulatory requirements.

 ## 🚀 Overview

 Whether you're a seasoned Healthcare Records Manager or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Healthcare Records Manager interviews to help you prepare and succeed.